ymgn-dev/ferret/README.md

-# Firebase JSON Serializer
+# Ferret

-A collection of methods to serialize a model for storage in a Firestore or to deserialize JSON retrieved from a Firestore into a model.
+Ferret is a model serialization library for the Firebase JavaScript SDK.

 ## Serialize / Deserialize